Adelic line bundles on quasi-projective varieties: Metrics of the Deligne pairing: statements

-Note that we do not assume that $X$ is integral, so we need to extend the definition of metrics and integrations to this setting.
+As we do not assume that $X$ is integral, we need to extend the definition of metrics and integrations to this setting.
 Denote by $X_{\red}$ the reduced structure of $X$.
-Denote by $X_1,\cdots, X_r$ the irreducible components of of $X_\red$, endowed with the reduced structures.
+Denote by $X_1,\cdots, X_r$ the irreducible components of $X_\red$, endowed with the reduced structures.
 For $i=1,\cdots, r$, denote by $\eta_i$ the generic point of $X_i$.

 Define \emph{the multiplicity of $X_i$ in $X$} to be

 See \cite[\S9.1, Def.
 3]{BLR} for example.
 For integrations, we define

 in reasonable settings to be used later.
 For example, if $X$ is a finite scheme over $\CC$ (so $n=0$), then for any function $\alpha:X_\red\to \RR$, we take the convention